+As we explore COVID-19 vaccination for pets, Let’s first look at how the virus spreads.
 When a virus jumps between species, it can genetically mutate, creating new strains.
 The new strains can be more infectious, more virulent, or more resistant to vaccines.
 This is one of the main considerations around the topic of human to animal transmission.

 In addition, when a virus has a larger variety of hosts, this increases its opportunity for viral spread.
 For example, in Denmark, SARS-CoV-2 is spreading within the mink population.
 As a result, the farmed mink act as a “reservoir” for the virus.
 In other words, the virus has plenty of healthy hosts and can continue to spread and survive.
 But if that reservoir wall breaks…